magmaconsulting/mutagen-sync-cli-utility/readme.md

 ## Install phar command

-Download bin/msu.pahr and save into ~/bin/msu or a directory in your execution path.
+Download [bin/msu.pahr](https://github.com/magmaconsulting/mutagen-sync-cli-utility/raw/main/bin/msu) and save into ~/bin/msu or in a directory in your execution path.

 ## Usage examples